sandrazelen/Impact-of-Subway-Station-Centrality-on-Manhattan-Public-High-School-Performance/README.md

 - Schools associated with particularly high subway centrality did not achieve high performance, challenging our initial hypothesis.
 - Student Achievement is the most informative performance metric for school performance.

+School quality is informed by a host of factors, and school centrality and performance have a complex relationship that is worth further exploration.
+Expansions into other boroughs, additional centrality measures like population density around subway stations, and further exploration into non-linear models may lead to an even deeper understanding of this dynamic.

 ## Authors & contributors

 The original setup of this repository is by: